ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 {: #authhostclin8Cterraform}
 {: terraform}

-You authorize a compute host to access the volume, use the "ibm_storage_block" resource and specify the `allowed_virtual_guest_ids` for virtual servers, `allowed_hardware_ids` for bare metal servers.
+To authorize a compute host to access the volume, use the `ibm_storage_block` resource and specify the `allowed_virtual_guest_ids` for virtual servers, or `allowed_hardware_ids` for bare metal servers.
 Specify `allowed_ip_addresses` to define which IP addresses have access to the storage.

 The following example defines that the virtual server with the ID `27699397` can access the volume from the `10.40.98.193`, `10.40.98.200` addresses.